Utah Letters Testamentary Form

 What is the testamentary capacity in Utah?

-What triggers probate in Utah?
+What is the probate threshold in Utah?

-Probate is required if: the estate includes real property (land, house, condominium, mineral rights) of any value, and/or. the estate has assets (other than land, and not including cars) whose net worth is more than $100,000. -
+Probate is required if: the estate includes real property (land, house, condominium, mineral rights) of any value, and/or. the estate has assets (other than land, and not including cars) whose net worth is more than $100,000.

 Get more for Utah Letters Testamentary